precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

    module load mpi/openmpi-x86_64
    ```

 4. Unfortunately, [PETSc does not seem to be available in this distribution.](https://pkgs.org/search/?q=petsc), so we need to switch that off later when building preCICE.
-If you don't plan to use RBF mappings in large parallel cases, you can continue without installing PETSc and build preCICE with `-DPRECICE_PETScMapping=OFF`.
+If you don't plan to use RBF mappings in large parallel cases, you can continue without installing PETSc and build preCICE with `-DPRECICE_FEATURE_PETSC_MAPPING=OFF`.
 If you need PETSc, follow the steps in the [PETSc](#petsc) section and you are done.

 ### CentOS 8